Jim Cantrell: Vector

 In 2015, Cantrell approached John Garvey with a business idea to develop micro launch vehicles to service the microsatellite community.
 Vector purchased Garvey's company, Garvey Spacecraft, to jumpstart launch vehicle development and speed up time to market.
 Cantrell stepped down as CEO of Strategic Space Development (now known as StratSpace) to serve as the CEO of Vector.
 By late 2019, Vector had raised $100 million in venture funding and $2.5 million in contracts.
 The company originally planned to launch its first orbital vehicle by mid 2018 but development problems delayed the first launch until mid 2020.
 In August 2019, one of Vector's major investors pulled out causing a mass layoff of Vector’s 180 employees.

 Phantom Space

 Cantrell founded Phantom Space in 2019 with Mike D’Angelo.
-The Arizona-based company plans to make enough rockets to launch 100 missions a year.
+The Arizona-based company plans to manufacture enough rockets to launch 100 missions a year.
 Cantrell has described Phantom Space as wanting to be the "Henry Ford" of the space industry, referring to the company's efforts to mass produce rockets and space vehicles.
-On the docket is Phantom's Daytona rocket, which is about 61 feet long and capable of launching almost 1,000 pounds into low-Earth orbit at a cost of $4 million per mission.
+On the docket is Phantom's Daytona rocket, which is about 61 feet long and capable of launching nearly 1,000 pounds into low-Earth orbit at a cost of $4 million per mission.

 Phantom is also working on a communications network called Phantom Cloud, which Cantrell calls "satellite internet for space."
 It is essentially a network that satellites can use to communicate with each other or with systems on the surface.